zaghadon/uppy/website/src/docs/tus.md

 ### `headers: {}`

-Additional request headers to send to the Tus endpoint when making requests.
+Extra request headers to send to the Tus endpoint when making requests.

 ### `chunkSize: Infinity`